Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 77: March 27th, 2017

+**Today's Progress**: Started the Simon Game challenge on free code camp

+**Thoughts**: Got the UI done for the game.
+The game part is going to be a little difficult.
+Mainly to display the sequence to be inputted.
+Also to record the inputted sequence.

+**Link to work**: None.

 ### Day 76: March 26th, 2017

 **Today's Progress**: Completed the Tic Tac Toe Game challenge on free code camp